Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER.md

 ### One Time Initialization

+> [!TIP]
-💡 Windows users: you need to run this from Window Subsystem for Linux.
-Make sure that you run a Bash prompt from WSL, not the one provided by Git.
-You also need to have Node.js 18 installed _inside WSL_.
-The development team likes using [NVM](https://github.com/nvm-sh/nvm) to manage this installation of Node 18.
+> Windows users: you need to run this from Window Subsystem for Linux.
+> Make sure that you run a Bash prompt from WSL, not the one provided by Git.
+> You also need to have Node.js 18 installed _inside WSL_.
+The development team
+> likes using [NVM](https://github.com/nvm-sh/nvm) to manage this installation
+> of Node 18.

 From a Bash prompt, run init-docker-compose.sh.